chi-immigration-task-force/icirr-app/README.md

 - [Reselect](https://github.com/reduxjs/reselect)
   This is a way to memoize computed values coming from the state.

+### CSS
+We use scss as our css preprocessor for no particular reason over the other preprocessors, it's just what I've used at work so it was familiar.
+Similarly, the CSS folder structure is from [ITCSS](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).

+**Icons**

+Our icons come from [Material Design Icons](https://google.github.io/material-design-icons/).
+We're currently pulling them in from Google web fonts, but may want to move to hosting it ourselves or bundling it in, since ad blockers may block them.

+### Translations
+We're using a library called [react-localization](https://www.npmjs.com/package/react-localization) to handle translation.
+With that, we construct a `LocalizedStrings` object (in [`src/js/localization/index.js`](https://github.com/chi-immigration-task-force/icirr-app/blob/master/src/js/localization/index.js)).
+Each key in this is a language code (currently only english and spanish are supported), and the values are objects with the strings in that language to render.
+They are generally organized by route.

+**Translating the app**

+To access the translations, you need to wrap the relevant component in `withTranslate`.
+This will expose `this.props.translate` on the component, which takes a string representing the object path (e.g. to access `{ discover: { infoHeader: 'Desired String } }` you would pass it `discover.infoHeader`).
+You should pretty much never write user-visible text directly into a component.
+Instead, put it in the `LocalizedStrings` object and then use `this.props.translate`.

+**Changing the active language**

+`LocalizedStrings` exposes a method called `setLanguage`.
+At present, we just call this whenever anyone changes the selected language.
+Specificly, in the `settings.js` reducer whenever a `SET_LANGUAGE` action is dispatched.

+**Adding new languages**

+It's as easy as adding a new top-level key (e.g. `kr`) and providing the relevant translations.
+If any translation is missing, it will fall back to English (I think since it's the first defined key).

+### Usage / error tracking
+We use Google Analytics and Rollbar.js.
+These are configured in index.html, and the variables `GA_TRACKING_ID` and `ROLLBAR_ENV` are substituted in by environmental variables that are configured on heroku.

 ### TODOs / Known tech debt
 - [ ] Material UI icons don't render if you have an ad blocker.
   We should be able to host the font ourselves but may want to only include the icons we need.
 - [ ] There's some unused CSS that should be cleaned up.
+- [ ] We should probably have a test that makes sure every key is present in every language.